myIR, payments and more

 There are no tax implications to entering into a NAP.
-At the date you are discharged from the NAP the Official Assignee will advise us if you have met the criteria and we will write off any outstanding tax debts, excluding child support and student loans.
+At the date you are discharged from the NAP the Official Assignee will advise us if you have met the criteria and we will write off any outstanding tax debts except those incurred due to fraudulent activity, child support and student loans.

 Bankruptcy is a legal proceeding where people who cannot pay their bills can get a fresh financial start.
 Filing for bankruptcy immediately stops your creditors from seeking to collect debts from you.
 With the exception of child support, all money owed to Inland Revenue at the date of bankruptcy, including student loan amounts, will form part of our claim.
 We will write off any amount that cannot be recovered due to bankruptcy.
 The period of bankruptcy normally lasts for three years but this may be extended

 You will have a new IRD number from the date of your bankruptcy.
 This is so we can keep your pre and post-bankruptcy tax account details separate.
 You do not need to apply for your new IRD number; we will do this for you.

 You will need to give your new IRD number to all parties who currently hold your pre-bankruptcy IRD number, for example, employers, banks, and Work and Income (including its StudyLink service for subsequent student loans drawn).

 If you have a student loan at the date of bankruptcy you are no longer required to repay it so you should change your tax code with your employer so that they stop making student loan deductions from your salary.
 If any repayment deductions are made after the date you are adjudicated bankrupt this will become an asset in your estate and will be sent to the Official Assignee.

 In the tax year when you are adjudicated bankrupt, any refund attributable to the period from: